Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 ### `incrementScore`

 This is a helper method to help update your score.
-The player's score increases based on the number of lines cleared, that is, it increases by the lines clear multiplied by 100 points.
-The minimum number of lines that can be cleared is 1 and the maximum is 4.
+The player's score increases based on the number of lines cleared The minimum number of lines that can be cleared is 1 and the maximum is 4.
+For each case, the score should increase as below for number of lines cleared:
+- 1: 100 points
+- 2: 300 points
+- 3: 500 points
+- 4: 800 points

 {% include alert.html type="task" content="
 **TASK**: Fill out `incrementScore` so the player's score increases as described above.